 |On a 100% scale**||Average of 80% or higher|

-*specific grades will determine applicable credits for advanced placement credits
+* specific courses and grades earned in these programs will determine the applicable credits for advanced standing credits (see below)

 Admissions decisions are made on a rolling basis, following a review by our admissions committee.
 So students are typically notified within about 10 days (2 weeks maximum) after all supporting documentation is received.